 Also consider your broader setup.
 For example, a joystick might fit easier beside the keyboard on your desktop, whereas a yoke would need to be mounted to your desk.
 Additionally, some yokes and joysticks have buttons and switches that are customizable for various aircraft functions.
 Depending on your use case, such a unit may be more desirable.

-Long term, there are plenty of other hardware options to consider, including rudder pedals, panels, and more.
+Hardware is a vast subject, so we’ve dedicated an entire guide to it!
 When you think you're ready to expand, consult our Hardware Guide.
 It provides a more in-depth look at add-on hardware, including member-recommended hardware devices and a full list of our Hardware Partners.

 An Example Flight Simulator Setup

 Rob, an FSA Contributor, has shared his home setup as an example of the types of hardware a desktop simmer might be looking for.
 Rob creates video content as Slant Alpha Adventures and is a frequent flier on VATSIM.